Chartable is a blog written by a bunch of people who work on Datawrapper. We love charts, and we created this place to talk about them.

 That means that you can publish our articles on your site, show our images in your presentations and even make money with our content – as long as you give as credit, link to our original blog post & let your audience know if you made changes to our material.
 These changes need to be shared under a CC BY-SA license as well.

 We’re also very happy to see translations of our blog posts.
 Let Lisa know about your translation so that she can link to it in the original blog post.

 I want to know about your newest things!

 Sweet!
 We’re more than happy to keep you updated.
 We have two newsletters: One for news about Datawrapper features.
 (That’s a great one if you’re a Datawrapper user.)
 We also have a newsletter for our Weekly Charts.
-Attention: If you sign up for that, you’ll get a newsletter every week.
-That’s every seven days.
-That’s a lot.
-Think you can handle that?
-Then sign up here:
+If you sign up for that, you’ll get a newsletter every week.
+Sign up here: